mamont77/easydrupal/modules/contrib/yoast_seo/README.txt

 Real-time SEO for Drupal 8
 ----------------------
-Improve your Drupal SEO: write better content using Real-time SEO for Drupal module togheter with the Yoast SEO library. https://www.drupal.org/project/yoast_seo
+Improve your Drupal SEO: write better content using Real-time SEO for Drupal module together with the Yoast SEO library. https://www.drupal.org/project/yoast_seo

 HOW DOES IT WORK